el-profesor-04/Deep-Conv-GAN/README.md

 # Deep-Conv-GAN
-Basic Conv GAN for generating Handwritten Digits using MNIST Data
+Conv GAN for generating Handwritten Digits using MNIST Data